 “Don’t forget to take care of you!”

 Almost as if implying….you should already know how to do that… and if you don’t… well, Shame on you!

 Here’s the thing.
 THERAPY is great.
-For the 50-60 minutes you pay for every week or 2.
+For the 50-60 minutes you pay for every week or two.

-The REAL therapy though, is all that little stuff that sustains you during the week as you dredge through this thing called life.
+The REAL therapy though, are all the little things that sustain you during the week as you dredge through this thing called life.
 THAT, my friends.
 THAT….is self-care.

 The long baths.

 The wine (in moderation) on the back deck after the kids go to sleep.

 The workout routine in the morning before everyone else starts NEEDING you.

 The sneaky 8 minutes in the bathroom with the latest issue of REAL SIMPLE teaching you how to organize your pantry.